Manchester Civil Justice Centre: History

 The competition attracted the attention of major international architecture practices including Foster + Partners, Kohn Pedersen Fox, Nicholas Grimshaw and Partners and Feilden Clegg Bradley - all of which made it to the last 11 short-list.
 The three finalists were Richard Rogers Partnership, Pringle Richards Sharratt and Denton Corker Marshall.

-In August 2002, the design proposal from Australian architects Denton Corker Marshall with engineers Mott MacDonald was announced as the winner.
+In August 2002, the design proposal from Australian architects Denton Corker Marshall, with engineers Mott MacDonald, was announced as the winner.
 The practice won the competition for the manner in which they maximised the elongated site, the striking yet practical design, clear zoning of space and value for money.

 Construction began in 2003, funded by a £160 million public–private partnership deal between developer Allied London and the government.
 The western side of the 80 m, 17-storey building faces the River Irwell.
-As of 2023, it is the 32nd-tallest building in Greater Manchester.
 Its entrance opens onto Bridge Street.